Team-Neuropsychiatry/team-NP-onboarding/_pages/resources-using-ai.md

 Before using AI-assisted/-generated text, code and analyses, take time to review the outputs critically.
 Review the outputs with literature, established methods, experts on the subject (e.g. your supervisor, a statistician, etc.), and your own expertise/common sense.

+**3. Ownership & Authorship**

+Remind: **you** are responsible for **any** content created by yourself, with or without support from AI tools.
+Making you also accountable for this content (thesis, code, figures, etc.).
+AI tools should not be listed as co-authors.
+Additionally, all AI use must respect copyright and licensing requirements.

+**4. Efficiency & Professional development**

+AI can absolutely be helpful in making everyday-tasks easier, and it can support learning.
+However, keep develping your own writing, research/analyzing methods, and critical thinking skills.
+Don't rely on any AI tool for this, make sure it will **support** you and not **overtake** your skills.

 ## Don'ts: Prohibited or High-Risk uses